Fisheye lens photography is a genre that depends completely on one thing: the extreme panoramic perspective created by the fisheye lens.

-A circular fisheye lens will project the whole hemispherical image onto the camera sensor, while a full-frame fisheye lens will project an image larger than the camera sensor, resulting in a non-circular photo with a field of view smaller than 180°.
+A circular fisheye lens will project the whole hemispherical image onto the camera sensor.
+A full frame fisheye lens, however, will project an image larger than the camera sensor.
+This leads to a non-circular photo with a field of view smaller than 180°.
 The photo below shows a comparison between images produced by the two kinds of lenses.

 Fisheye Lenses and Optical Distortions

-Fisheye lenses, together with rectilinear wide-angle lenses, having a focal length less or equal to 24mm (equivalent to full-frame sensor size), fall into the ultra wide-angle lens category.
+Fisheye lenses, together with rectilinear wide-angle lenses, have a focal length less or equal to 24mm (equivalent to full frame sensor size).
+This means they fall into the ultra wide-angle lens category.

 Rectilinear wide-angle lenses are built in such a way that straight lines in the scene will be rendered straight (uncurved) in most parts of the image, with increasing amounts of distortion towards the edges of the frame.

 In general, the shorter the focal length, the more difficult it is to rectify the lens.
 Fisheye lenses always manifest a strong curvilinear barrel distortion, as shown in the image below.